It was July 29, 1999 in Atlanta, Georgia.

 He had been teaching a friend about day-trading when he fell over onto another day-trader, who escaped unharmed.
 “We don’t know whether he intended that or not, said Bershadsky, “but he ended up saving someone else’s life.”

-The following incomplete list of wounded victims was published in the Atlanta Journal-Constitution.
+The following accounting of wounded victims was published in the Atlanta Journal-Constitution.

 Northside Hospital: Critical but stable condition